dvdsantamaria/doopux/solutions/ai-automation.md

 **Inventory & demand forecasting**

 AI tools predict demand trends to avoid overstock or stockouts.
-A small retailer reported a 20 % reduction in inventory costs using AI forecasting  [oai_citation:1‡rising-tide.ai](https://rising-tide.ai/news-insights/ai-reducing-operational-costs/?utm_source=chatgpt.com).
+A small retailer reported a 20 % reduction in inventory costs using AI forecasting.

 **Price and promotion optimization**

-Dynamic pricing tools analyze demand and competition to adjust prices in real-time, improving margins and sales velocity  [oai_citation:2‡bintime.com](https://bintime.com/artificial-intelligence/ai-use-cases-in-ecommerce/?utm_source=chatgpt.com).
+Dynamic pricing tools analyze demand and competition to adjust prices in real-time, improving margins and sales velocity.

 **Operations & logistics**

-AI-powered tools can optimize staff rosters, predict delivery routes, or automate reorder alerts — boosting productivity by up to 133 %  [oai_citation:3‡thetimes.co.uk](https://www.thetimes.co.uk/article/small-companies-are-using-ai-to-improve-efficiency-enterprise-network-jhvssm2zm?utm_source=chatgpt.com).
+AI-powered tools can optimize staff rosters, predict delivery routes, or automate reorder alerts — boosting productivity by up to 133 %.
 ---

 ### How this fits with process creation